afkvido-development/MessageEngine/.github/CONTRIBUTING.md

 ### Open your pull request
 1. Enable `Allow Updates from Maintainers`.
 Otherwise, we can't do small changes like update the version, or fix something that you did poorly.
 Chances are, we won't merge your PR if you don't enable this.
 2. Provide a detailed description of your changes.
 Also, make a quality title that describes what you change.
-3. Create your pull request.
+3. Submit your pull request.